10maurycy10/10maurycy10.github.io/content/projects/avr-make/index.md

 include ../genericMakefile
 ```

-# Fetures
+# Features

-- Target microcontroler configurable from command line or enviroment. ``make flash TARGET=atmega103``
+- Target microcontroler configurable from command line or environment. ``make flash TARGET=atmega103``

-- Programer configurable in the same way with ``PROGRAMER`` varable.
+- Programmer configurable in the same way with ``PROGRAMER`` variable.

 - Define ``F_CPU``, and allow setting from command line or project level makefile